ketch/nodepy/paper.md

  - Additive (IMEX) linear multistep methods

 The framework is designed to include general linear methods and even more exotic classes.
-Additionally, `NodePy` includes functionality for generating representations of many specific methods, including:
+Any method within these classes can be generated simply by entering its coefficients.
+Coefficients for many methods are catalogued or can be automatically generated within `NodePy`, including:

  - Dozens of specific Runge-Kutta methods and pairs
  - General extrapolation methods, of any order of accuracy, based on a variety of building-block schemes and optionally including an error estimator
  - Deferred correction methods
- - Optimal SSP Runge-Kutta methods
+ - Optimal strong stability preserving (SSP) Runge-Kutta methods
  - Adams-Bashforth, Adams-Moulton, and BDF methods of any order
+ - A number of other specialized families of methods

-For all of these methods, `NodePy` provides methods and functions to compute many of their properties -- too many to list here.
+For all of these numerical schemes, `NodePy` provides methods and functions to compute many of their properties -- too many to list here.
 The theory on which most of these properties are based is outlined in standard references [@hairer1993;@Hairer:ODEs2].
 Many other properties are based on